kubeflow/pipelines/components/google-cloud/README.md

-# Google Cloud Components
+# Google Cloud Pipeline Components

-Google Cloud Components provides an sdk as well as a set of components for users to interact with Google Cloud services such as AI Platform.
+Google Cloud Pipeline Components provides an sdk as well as a set of components for users to interact with Google Cloud services such as AI Platform.
 You can use any of the predefined components in this repo to construct your pipeline directly using KFP DSL.